aaronliew/Android/README.md

 **************************************************************
 UPDATES:

-Now, this android app is now available in three languages: English,Chinese and Korean.
-There will be progress bar shown to inform user about the progress of the activity.
+This android app is now available in three languages: English,Chinese and Korean.
+Progress bar will be shown to inform user about the progress of the activity.
 **************************************************************

 **************************************************************